taosdata/TDengine/docs-en/20-third-party/08-tcollector.md

 Run `sudo ./tcollector.py`:

-Wait for a few seconds and then use the TDengine CLI to query TDengine whether the corresponding database has been created and data are written.
+Wait for a few seconds and then use the TDengine CLI to query whether the corresponding database has been created and data are written in TDengine.

 ```
 taos> show databases;